 In collaboration with several industrial partners we help to develop and test new stimulation strategies and new prototypes of auditory prostheses.

 The institute was officially opened by the Ministry of Education of Lower Saxony, Prof. J. Wanka, and the president of the MHH, Prof. D. Bitter-Suermann, on January 17, 2011.
 Since then the institute hosted many scientists from all continents, attracted funding from many prestigeous agencies and expanded both its research scope and its infrastracture.
-It moved to a newly-constructed building owned by the MHH (called “NIFE”) in spring 2016.
+It moved to a newly-constructed building of the MHH (“NIFE”) in spring 2016.

 From the initial group of ~20 researches the institute has grown substantially.
 Currently, 65 researchers from different disciplines collaborate on prosthetic devices and hearing loss.
 Their expertise includes medicine, physics, engineering, neurophysiology, neurology and chemistry.
 We work on topics of biomechanics, electrical engineering and signal processing, electrophysiology and human imaging, neuroscience, robotics, histology and molecular biology.